Digimon Universe: App Monsters

-Digimon Universe: App Monsters (デジモンユニバース アプリモンスターズ, Dejimon Yunibāsu Apuri Monsutāzu) is a Japanese multimedia project created by Toei Animation, Dentsu and Bandai Namco Holdings, under the pseudonym Akiyoshi Hongo.
+Digimon Universe: App Monsters (デジモンユニバース アプリモンスターズ, Dejimon Yunibāsu Apuri Monsutāzu) is a Japanese multimedia project created by Toei Animation, Bandai and Bandai Namco Entertainment, made in commemoration of Toei Animation's 60th anniversary.
 The series' theme revolves around technological singularity and artificial intelligence, a theme shared with the Appmons and the dangers of technology when used unwisely.

-An anime television series, the seventh overall in the Digimon franchise, was produced by Toei Animation and Dentsu, directed by Gō Koga, written by Yōichi Katō, with character designs by Kenichi Ōnuki.
+An anime television series, the seventh overall in the Digimon franchise, was produced by Toei Animation, directed by Gō Koga, written by Yōichi Katō, with character designs by Kenichi Ōnuki.
 It was broadcast for fifty-two episodes on all TXN stations in Japan from October 2016 to September 2017.

 Plot

 In the year 2045, technology has finally evolved to a degree of prosperity for the world.
 The World Wide Web has become a world for "App Monsters" (アプリモンスターズ, Apurimonsutāzu) or "Appmons", artificially intelligent beings born within mobile apps.

 The series focuses on Haru Shinkai, an ordinary Junior High Student.
 One day, he discovers an Appmon lurking in his smartphone, which introduced himself as Gatchmon.
 The duo become partners.
 Haru also learns from Gatchmon that the artificial intelligence Leviathan is creating viruses to turn all Appmons evil, and the two join forces to stop them.

 As the series progresses, Haru gains the help of the rookie Japanese idol Eri Karan, the famous AppTuber Torajirou Asuka, the prodigy hacker Rei Katsura, who is in search for his younger brother that was kidnapped by Leviathan, and Haru's best friend Yūjin Ōzora, each one partnered with their own Appmon to help in the fight to defeat Leviathan and restore the balance between their two worlds.